Barteus/aws-lambdas/README.md

 with filled values.
 Lambda invoke script is in `invoke.sh`

 Application is placed in `code` folder and will be used by all approaches.
 Application based on file in S3 bucket returns its metadata using boto3 library.
+One of the common practises while deploying lambda is to store some common like files and libraries in layer shared between different lambda functions.
+Code for such layer was placed in `layer`

 Each approach contains: